 History of Team Colorado

-Team Colorado is a 501(c)(3) organization with the Colorado Secretary of State’s Office.
+Team Colorado of the Rockies is a 501(c)(3) organization with the Colorado Secretary of State’s Office aiming to support the local LGBTQ athletic community.

 Team Colorado was originally started in 1982 under the name of “Colorado Athletic Exchange”.
 The CAE helped Artists and Athletes from Colorado to participate in the very first Gay Games in San Francisco in 1982 and the 2nd Gay Games in 1986 also.
 The CAE became Team Colorado for the 1990 Gay Games III which were held in Vancouver, BC.